 Check out this article for a little more on this.
-You will be shocked
+It will shock you

-Economic Logical Fallacy: You read blogs to hear opinions right?
-Well here’s mine on the issue of “fairness” in outsourcing.
+Economic Logical Fallacy: You read blogs to hear opinions, right?
+Well, here’s mine on “fairness” in outsourcing.

-I have read multiple articles now condemning those of us who outsource labor overseas at low wages (Here is a particularly misguided one).
+I have read multiple articles now condemning those of us who outsource labor overseas at low wages.

 - We are sending American money overseas and out of circulation.

 The fallacy of, “you aren’t paying what they are worth.”

 What does this really mean?
 If a VA is generating me $20/hour AFTER I pay their labor, should I pay them more than $3/hour?

 If they are making me $20/hr, they are worth (relative and highly debatable) perhaps $10/hour or more, depending on how much work is needed by me as well.